-State-level revisions of licensing laws would be an important step toward a lasting economic recovery post-COVID-19, the authors discuss how.
+State-level occupational licensing reform would be an important step toward a lasting economic recovery post-COVID-19.

 A contingent wage subsidy would cover all new labor costs contingent on less than a certain number of workers being hired.

 This essay discusses the positive-sum benefits of immigration and decentralized solutions to immigrant needs during COVID-19.

 To maintain gains from trade, immigration, and capital flows, we must update economic policies for today's era.

 The United States should be a beacon of opportunity that welcomes talented, hard-working people, not one that closes its doors to foreigners.

 Reform should expand, not limit, immigration for the economic growth of America and its global recovery role.